murrellrr/celastrina/@celastrina/http/README.md

 This HTTP package also includes specialized property types will discuss later in this document.
 Celastrina.js takes advantage of varient-type nature of JavaScript by allowing ANY configuration element to be a primitive type, or a `Property` instance.
-All `Property` instances are converted to thier respective types during the bootstrp life-cycle of the Celastrina.js function.
+All `Property` instances in a `Configuration` are converted to thier respective types during the bootstrp life-cycle of the Celastrina.js function.
 More on life-cycle later.
+After the bootstrp life-cycle, properties are acessed as strings in the context PropertyHandler.
+You may load the stong-types by using the `PropertyHandler` in conjunction with a `Property` instance.

 A `Property` instance has the following constructor: